valyakin/new-obyteorg/docroot/user/pages/03.platform/11.smart-contracts/_article/article.md

 ## How do Smart Contracts work?
 <div class="flex-block one">
     <div class="info-block">
-        <p>Generally, Smart Contracts are often created by chatbots, but the Obyte Wallet has built-in features making it rather easy to define Smart Contracts directly between users, without having to write a single line of code or know anything about how the Obyte protocol works.</p>
+        <p>Generally, Smart Contracts are often created by <a href="/platform/chatbots">chatbots</a>, but the Obyte Wallet has built-in features making it rather easy to define Smart Contracts directly between users, without having to write a single line of code or know anything about how the Obyte protocol works.</p>
         <p>In order to create a Smart Contract, the parties must first pair their wallets.
-This is done by either sending a pairing invitation link to the counter party or accepting a pairing invitation from the counter party.
+This is done by either sending a pairing invitation link to the counterparty or accepting a pairing invitation from the counterparty.
 Once the two users' wallets are paired, they can send chat messages to each other.</p>
         <p>The Obyte Wallet's chat has built-in features to make it easier to create Smart Contracts.
-The user wanting to create the Smart Contract first asks the counter party to insert his wallet address in the chat.
-This is done by clicking the (···) icon and selecting "Insert my wallet address".
+The user wanting to create the Smart Contract first asks the counterparty to insert his wallet address in the chat.
+This is done by clicking the (···) icon and selecting <b>Insert my wallet address</b>.
 The wallet address will appear in the user's chat as a clickable link.
 When clicking the link the user selects one of two options:</p>
         <ul>
-            <li>"Pay to this address": to make a payment and while creating the payment click "Bind the payment to a condition" to specify a condition that must be met before the recipient is able to receive the money;</li>
+            <li><b>Pay to this address</b>: to make a payment and while creating the payment click <b>Bind the payment to a condition</b> to specify a condition that must be met before the recipient is able to receive the money;</li>
-            <li>"Offer a contract": choose this option when both parties need to make an initial payment to the contract, e.g. to create an insurance contract or a betting contract.</li>
+            <li><b>Offer a contract</b>: choose this option when both parties need to make an initial payment to the contract, e.g. to create an insurance contract or a betting contract.</li>
         </ul>
     </div>
     <div class="img-block">